BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 **60.9.** For purposes of your use of Amazon SageMaker Partner AI Apps, Amazon Web Services, Inc. is the AWS Contracting Party under the Agreement.

+**60.10** When using Nova customization on SageMaker Training Jobs or SageMaker Hyperpod with Nova models, you will have exclusive use of your customized model.
+We will not access or use your customized model except as necessary to maintain or provide Nova customization on SageMaker Training Jobs or SageMaker Hyperpod, or as necessary to comply with the law or a binding order of a governmental body.

 ## 61\.
 AWS AppSync

 You agree not to and will not attempt to perform any network discovery or load